 The Athletic Council is charged with oversight of intercollegiate and intramural athletics.
 It currently has the title of a Council, but it presently operates as a committee.
 The proposed makeup of the Council would be as follows.
-Voting members of the council are: the Chair (elected to a two-year term by a vote of the members of the Council), three members of the Faculty Senate (elected by that body for two-year terms), twelve faculty members (with a majority having tenure), and the chairs of any committees of the Council (both standing and adhoc committees of the Council, appointed by the Council Chair).
+Voting members of the council are: the Chair (elected to a two-year term by a vote of the members of the Council twelve faculty members (with a majority having tenure), and the chairs of any committees of the Council (both standing and ad-hoc committees of the Council, appointed by the Council Chair).
 The 12 faculty members shall all come from a minimum of four schools/colleges consistent with the current charge.
-Non-voting members of the Council are: the Vice President for Athletics, the Associate Director of Athletics, the 3 Ffaculty Senators (elected by that body for two-year terms), and the faculty representative to the National Collegiate Athletic Association (NCAA).
+Nonvoting members of the Council are: the Vice President for Athletics, the Associate Director of Athletics, 3 Faculty Senators (elected by that body for two-year terms), and the faculty representative to the National Collegiate Athletic Association (NCAA).